Estimating Driver Personality Traits from On-Road Driving Data: Results

 Next, to confirm the effectiveness of various duration segmentation, we compare the accuracies of the models with road type and various duration segmentation (i) and the models only with road type segmentation (ii).
 Table \ref{tab:res_dur_cog} shows the regression accuracies of model (ii).
 The bold values indicate the accuracies that were higher than the best accuracies of model (i).

-For model (ii), the accuracies of MAZE and UFOV were high in the comparison with model (i).
+For model (ii), the accuracies of MAZE and UFOV were high in comparison with model (i).
 For intersections in particular, improvements in UFOV were significant.
-Model (ii) achieved moderate $r$ values in MAZE (0.411) and UFOV (0.557).
-These results illustrate that the various duration segmentation worked well for TMT~(A) and TMT~(B) on arterial roads but did not work well the intersections.
+Model (ii) achieved a moderate $r$ value in MAZE (0.411) and a strong $r$ value in UFOV (0.708).
+These results illustrate that the various duration segmentation worked well for TMT~(A) and TMT~(B) on arterial roads but did not work well for the intersections.